RonIovine/pshell/README.md

     <logLevel>       - log level of control library (0-3, default=3, i.e. all)
     extract          - extract data contents of response (must have non-0 wait timeout)
 ```
+##### 3. pshellNoServerDemo ('C' only)
+This is an implementation that allows the user to use this framework to create a multi-call binary
+similar to [Busybox](https://www.busybox.net).
+This is not really used to retro-fit existing applications,
+but would be used when creating a new application by where there are multiple entry points that map
+to individual pshell commands.
+This does not use any external client and all functions are accessed
+via the hosts command shell (i.e. bash) by directly invoking the application or by the optional softlinks
+which map to each individual command.

+##### 4. pshellAggregatiorDemo ('C' and Python)
+This shows an example UDP/Unix interactive client that can control several remote pshell servers in one
+interactive session.
+Note that this is different than the generic pshellAggregator client program in that
+this is a custom aggregator by where the servers being aggregated are tpically hardcoded.
+This can be
+useful for creating a client that might hide certain commands from individual servers and create 'meta'
+commands that consist of several discrete commands to several different servers.

+##### 5. pshellReadlineDemo ('C' and Python)
+This is not really part of the pshell client/server paradigm per-se, but rather is just a handy
+stand-alone readline like implementation that can be used by any application to solicit user intput.
+It has native command recall history, TAB completion, and command line editing capability.

+##### 6. traceFilterDemo ('C' only)
+This is an application that shows the integration of a programmable trace filter mechanism with remote
+pshell control.
+It used the following example trace log implementation.

+##### 7 traceLogDemo ('C' only)
+This is not part of pshell client/server paradigm, but rather is just a stand-alone implementation using
+the trace logging front end that is used in the above traceFilterDemo program.

 See the full README file for a complete description of all the components, installation, building, and usage.